Sjögren’s Syndrome and Your Body

 Tips for managing an upper respiratory infection:

-- If you are sick with an upper respiratory infection, drink plenty of fluids to stay well hydrated.
+- If you are sick with an upper respiratory infection, drink plenty of fluids to stay well hydrated, which may help prevent the development of pneumonia.

 - Use a humidifier or vaporizer in your room.